 Don’t get me wrong—I always ask the landlord if the home will be spot-painted, the oven cleaned, carpets steamed, etc. Sometimes the answer is yes, but more often than not the response is that the home was already cleaned prior to being listed for rent.
 I don’t get into a discussion with the listing agent as to what “clean” means; that would be useless.
 At that point it’s pretty obvious whether the landlord cares about the property or not.

 Clean is not the same as “safe” or “working,” and I don’t want prospective tenants to think that a home will be rented to them with broken windows or leaky faucets.
-There are standards for that, and any safety or maintenance issues will be noted during the tenants’ “walk-through” and addressed by the landlord.
+There are standards for that, and any safety or maintenance issues will be noted during the tenants’ “walk-through” and must be addressed by the landlord.
 But just as in the case of buying a home, there is a rather clear line between maintenance and cosmetic issues: If a stove burner is not working, it has to be repaired.
 But if the walls or carpets are stained, that’s how the home comes unless the landlord is offering to clean them.

 The bottom line is that I can show you a number of homes to rent, and you can decide whether or not the layout and condition of each appeals to you.
 If you love a home and are willing to take it just the way it is, great!
 But please don’t make assumptions or have expectations that will just upset you later.